Hibs on brink of League Cup exit after Morton draw

 Last updated on .From the section Scottish League Cup

-Hibernian are teetering on the verge of Scottish League Cup elimination following a damaging 1-1 draw at home to hard-working Morton.
+Hibernian are teetering on the verge of Scottish League Cup elimination after a damaging 1-1 draw at home to hard-working Morton.

-The Easter Road side then lost the penalty shoot-out, missing their first three spot-kicks, which leaves them level on seven points with Falkirk in Group D.
+The Easter Road side then lost the penalty shootout 3-1, missing their first three spot-kicks, which leaves them level on seven points with Falkirk in Group D.

-Falkirk were held 1-1 at Bonnyrigg Rose, but prevailed on penalties and will top the section if they avoid defeat at home to Clyde on Saturday.
+Falkirk were held 1-1 at Bonnyrigg Rose, but won 4-2 on penalties.

+They will top the group if they avoid defeat at home to Clyde on Saturday.

 Hibs, who lost to League One Falkirk in their second of four outings, were sluggish throughout and struggled to break down their Championship visitors.

-Elias Melkersen and Liam Miller shot narrowly wide in the first half, while the game's first effort on target came from Liam Hemderson after 51 minutes.
+Elias Melkersen and Liam Miller shot narrowly wide in the first half, while the game's first effort on target came from Ewan Henderson after 51 minutes.

 The Greenock side made the breakthrough from Grant Gillespie's penalty, given for a Joe Newell handball.